Neuromorphic Networks as Revealed by Features Similarity: Methodology

 where:

 and

 The coincidence (as well as the Jaccard) index can be also modified as~\cite{da2021multiset,da2021further}:

-with $D$ being a non-negative value (further generalizations are possible, but are not considered in the present work for simplicity's sake).
+with $D$ being a non-negative value (further generalizations are possible but are not considered in the present work for simplicity's sake).

-The higher the value of the exponent $D$, the sharer the similarity comparison becomes, implying the network to become interconnected only by the strongest similarities.
+The higher the value of the exponent $D$, the sharper (and more strict) the similarity comparison becomes, implying the network becomes interconnected only by the strongest similarities.

-\subsection{The Coincidence methodology}
+\subsection{The coincidence methodology}

-The enhanced comparison performed by the coincidence similarity has been employed~\cite{CostaCCompl} as a means to translate datasets, in which each data element is characterized in terms of $M$ measurements, into a respective coincidence network.
-Each of the data elements are represented as a node, while the coincidence similarity between pairs the features of pairs of data elements defines the respective links.
+The strict comparison performed by the coincidence similarity has been employed~\cite{CostaCCompl} as a means to translate datasets, in which each data element is characterized in terms of $M$ measurements, into a respective coincidence network.
+Each of the data elements is represented as a node, while the coincidence similarity between the features of pairs of data elements defines the weights of the respective links.

-In case the feature values have distinct ranges of magnitude, it is often interesting to standardize~\cite{gewers2021principal} the values respectively to each adopted feature.
-This can be done by subtracting the original values by their average, and dividing by their respective standard deviation.
+In case the feature values have distinct ranges of magnitude, it is often interesting to preliminarily standardize~\cite{gewers2021principal} the values respectively to each adopted feature.
+This can be done by subtracting the original values from their average and dividing by their respective standard deviation.
 So normalized, each of the features will have null means and unit standard deviation, with most of the new values resulting within the interval $[-2,2]$.
+It should be kept in mind that the adoption of specific normalization approaches can significantly impact the results, so they need to be carefully chosen while taking into account the specific requirements of each problem.
+Our particular choice of standardization is partly taken given that we are interested in quantifying joint variations of the measurements.

 Transforming a dataset into a respective network by using the coincidence methodology allows several interesting features including the visualization of the interrelationships between the data elements while taking into account \emph{all} the original features.
-In addition, the observation of modules, or communities (e.g.~\cite{CostaCCompl}) indicate that the data elements are organized into clusters, or categories whose elements share several of their properties while being different from the remainder entries in the dataset.
-Yet another interesting feature of the coincidence networks is that the obtained interconnectivity reflects the accuracy and robustness of the coincidence similarity index relatively to alternatives such as the cosine similarity and Pearson correlation coefficient.
+In addition, the observation of modules or communities (e.g.~\cite{CostaCCompl}) indicates that the data elements are organized into clusters or categories whose elements share several of their properties while being different from the remainder of entries in the same dataset.
+In addition, several measurements used to characterized the topology of complex networks (e.g.~\cite{costa2007characterization}) can then be used to further study the obtained coincidence similarity network.